The genuine TaskMan.exe file is a software component of Task Manager by Microsoft.

 The process known as Security Task Manager or Task Manager belongs to software Security Task Manager or Microsoft Windows Operating System by Neuber Software (www.neuber.com) or Microsoft (www.microsoft.com) or A. & M. Neuber Software (www.neuber.com).

 Description: TaskMan.exe is not essential for the Windows OS and causes relatively few problems.
-The file TaskMan.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of Windows folder for temporary files or in a subfolder of C:\Windows or in the user's "Documents" folder or in C:\ or in a subfolder of C:\Windows\System32 (usually C:\Program Files\Security Task Manager\).
+The file TaskMan.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's "Documents" folder or in a subfolder of Windows folder for temporary files or in a subfolder of C:\Windows or in the user's "Documents" folder or in C:\ or in a subfolder of C:\Windows\System32 (usually C:\Program Files\Security Task Manager\).

 The program has a visible window.
 TaskMan.exe is not a Windows core file.
 It is a Verisign signed file.
 The TaskMan.exe file is certified by a trustworthy company.
 You can uninstall this program in the Control Panel.
 Therefore the technical security rating is 3% dangerous; however you should also read the user reviews.